iilliio/Pixel-staff/Firmware/MANUAL.md

 ## Changing Patterns
 A single button press will show the blue dot animation, and then change to the next pattern.
-After the last pattern, the poi will loop back to the first pattern.
+After the 5th pattern, the poi will loop back to the first pattern.

+## Auto pattern cycling
+a double press which will show the magenta dot animation and begin automatically cycling through all 5 patterns.

+## Changing pattern banks
+A single press, followed by a press and hold will show the pink dot pattern cycling animation, and then ramp up through the pattern bank slots.
+There are 3 slots, which hold 5 patterns each.
+Release the hold at the desired bank to select it.
+Keep holding past the 3rd bank and release when the poi display full magenta to auto cycle all patterns in all banks

 ## Changing Brightness
-A single press, followed by a press and hold will show the white dot animation, and then ramp up through the brightness levels.
+A double press, followed by a press and hold will show the white dot animation, and then ramp up through the brightness levels.
 Release the hold at the desired brightness level to select it.

 ## Changing Speed
-A double press, followed by a press and hold will show the red dot animation, and then ramp up through the speed levels.
+A tripple press, followed by a press and hold will show the red dot animation, and then ramp up through the speed levels.
 Release the hold at the desired speed level to select it.

-## Auto pattern cycling
-Pressing the button 4 times which will show the magenta dot animation and begin automatically cycling through all 5 patterns.

 ## Battery level monitoring
 A single press and hold will show the battery level as a color.